 Makes:4 to 6 servings

-Shepherd’s pie is known for its rich meat gravy and blanket of mashed potatoes.
-This vegetarian version delivers an equally hearty filling of root vegetables in savory sauce covered with a thick layer of mashed russet and sweet potatoes.
+A shepherds pie recipe is known for its rich meat gravy and blanket of mashed potatoes.
+This vegetarian version of shepherds pie delivers an equally hearty filling of root vegetables in savory sauce covered with a thick layer of mashed russet and sweet potatoes.

 2 medium russet potatoes, peeled and cut into large dice

 1 medium sweet potato, peeled and cut into large dice

 3/4 cup plain yogurt